 At the same time, no one can doubt also that the "Chewy Vuiton" dog toy is not the "idealized image" of the mark created by LVM.
-The differences are immediate, beginning with the fact that the "Chewy Vuiton" product is a dog toy, not an expensive, luxury LOUIS VUITTON handbag.
+The differences are immediate, beginning with the fact that the "Chewy Vuiton" product is a dog toy, not an expensive, luxury LOUIS VUIT-TON handbag.
 The toy is smaller, it is plush, and virtually all of its designs differ.
 Thus, "Chewy Vuiton" is not LOUIS VUITTON ("Chewy" is not "LOUIS" and "Vuiton" is not "VUITTON," with its two Ts); CV is not LV; the designs on the dog toy are simplified and crude, not detailed and distinguished.
 The toys are inexpensive; the handbags are expensive and marketed to be expensive.
 And, of course, as a dog toy, one must buy it with pet supplies and cannot buy it at an exclusive LVM store or boutique within a department store.
 In short, the Haute Diggity Dog "Chewy Vuiton" dog toy undoubtedly and deliberately conjures up the famous LVM marks and trade dress, but at the same time, it communicates that it is not the LVM product.

 Finally, the juxtaposition of the similar and dissimilar - the irreverent representation and the idealized image of an LVM handbag - immediately conveys a joking and amusing parody.
-The furry little "Chewy Vuiton" imitation, as something to be chewed by a dog, pokes fun at the elegance and expensiveness of a LOUIS VUIT-TON handbag, which must not be chewed by a dog.
+The furry little "Chewy Vuiton" imitation, as something to be chewed by a dog, pokes fun at the elegance and expensiveness of a LOUIS VUITTON handbag, which must not be chewed by a dog.
 The LVM handbag is provided for the most elegant and well-to-do celebrity, to proudly display to the public and the press, whereas the imitation "Chewy Vuiton" "handbag" is designed to mock the celebrity and be used by a dog.
 The dog toy irreverently presents haute couture as an object for casual canine destruction.
 The satire is unmistakable.
 The dog toy is a comment on the rich and famous, on the LOUIS VUITTON name and related marks, and on conspicuous consumption in general.
 This parody is enhanced by the fact that "Chewy Vuiton" dog toys are sold with similar parodies of other famous and expensive brands - "Chewnel No. 5" targeting "Chanel No. 5"; "Dog Perignonn" targeting "Dom Perignon"; and "Sniffany & Co." targeting "Tiffany & Co."

-We conclude that the PETA criteria are amply satisfied in this case and that the "Chewy Vuiton" dog toys convey "just enough of the original design to allow the consumer to appreciate the point of parody," but stop well short of appropriating the entire marks that LVM claims.
-PETA, 263 F.3d at 366 (quoting Jordache, 828 F.2d at 1486).
+We conclude that the PETA criteria are amply satisfied in this case and that the "Chewy Vuiton" dog toys convey just enough of the original design to allow the consumer to appreciate the point of parody, but stop well short of appropriating the entire marks that LVM claims.

 Finding that Haute Diggity Dog's parody is successful, however, does not end the inquiry into whether Haute Diggity Dog's "Chewy Vuiton" products create a likelihood of confusion.
-See 6 J. Thomas McCarthy, Trademarks and Unfair Competition § 31:153, at 262 (4th ed.
-2007) ("There are confusing parodies and nonconfusing parodies.
+See McCarthy ("There are confusing parodies and non-confusing parodies.
 All they have in common is an attempt at humor through the use of someone else's trademark").
 The finding of a successful parody only influences the way in which the Pizzeria Uno factors are applied.
-See, e.g., Anheuser-Busch, Inc. v.
-L & L Wings, Inc., 962 F.2d 316, 321 (4th Cir.1992) (observing that parody alters the likelihood-of-confusion analysis).
 Indeed, it becomes apparent that an effective parody will actually diminish the likelihood of confusion, while an ineffective parody does not.
 We now turn to the Pizzeria Uno factors.